It means creating a financial foundation that will carry you and your family comfortably through whatever life throws your way.

 Getting life insurance traditionally has been a bit of a hassle, but apps are changing everything.
-Two Money Talks News partners, Policy Genius and Haven Life, can provide you with online quotes for term life insurance in minutes.
+Two Money Talks News partners, Policygenius Life Insurance and Haven Life Insurance, can provide you with online quotes for term life insurance in minutes.

 9. A retirement fund

 Someday you’ll want to retire, but that will be difficult if you plan to live off Social Security alone.
 The government-run program was never meant to be the sole source of anyone’s retirement funds.

 So, make sure you have another source of income for your golden years.
 Your first stop for retirement savings should be a 401(k) plan if your employer provides a match of any kind.
 After that, look for a tax-sheltered plan such as an individual retirement account.

 10. College savings

 If you’re childless and plan to keep it that way, you get a pass on this final must-have financial product.
 Most everyone else should start planning for college now.